Article Summary: Yosemite National Park Facts

-#5 Yosemite Valley Was Formed By Glaciers
+11. Yosemite Valley Was Formed By Glaciers

 From there, they began to move down the river valleys.
 It was the downwards movement of these large pieces of ice cut which formed the U-shaped Yosemite Valley.

 Lyell Glacier was climbed by John Muir in 1871.
 It is on the north facing slopes of Mount Lyell, the highest peak in the national park at 13,114 feet.

 Maclure is the second largest glacier in the Yosemite.
 It has an ice cave that allows hikers to actually look underneath the glacier.

-#6 Yosemite’s Diverse Landscape Supports More Than 400 Species
+12. Yosemite’s Diverse Landscape Supports More Than 400 Species

 The park supports more than 400 species including fish, amphibians, reptiles, birds, and mammals.
 The high diversity is a consequence of diverse habitats that are largely intact.

 These range from thick foothill chaparral to conifer forests to expanses of alpine rock.
 Animals feel at home in each location.

-#7 Yosemite Is Home To Some Of The Tallest Waterfalls In North America
+13. Yosemite Is Home To Some Of The Tallest Waterfalls In North America

 Among the waterfalls you should check out are Sentinel Fall, which flows an impressive 2,000 feet, Bridalveil Fall across from El Capitan, which is simply stunning, Ribbon Fall, which is the highest single drop waterfall in North America at over 1,600 feet and Tueeulala Falls in the beautiful Hetch Hetchy Valley.

-#8 Theodore Roosevelt’s Camping Trip With John Muir Forever Changed Yosemite
+14. Theodore Roosevelt’s Camping Trip With John Muir Forever Changed Yosemite

 In 1903, President Theodore Roosevelt, who was on a swing of western states.
 He left his official party to go camping with Conservationist John Muir.

 Muir had fallen in love with Yosemite.
 He used his time with the President to argue that it would be an incalculable loss if these “temples of nature” were to be hunted, logged and mined into oblivion.

 Roosevelt Expanded Yosemite National Park

 Muir wanted Roosevelt’s promise that he would protect Yosemite.
 He got that and much more.
 At the end of the trip, Roosevelt signed a law bringing the Yosemite Valley and Mariposa Grove under the jurisdiction of the federal government, thus expanding the national park.

-#9 Yosemite Is Prominently Featured In A Star Trek Film
+15. Yosemite Is Prominently Featured In A Star Trek Film

 In Star Trek V: The Final Frontier, Captain Kirk (portrayed by the one and only William Shatner) boldly went where no Starfleet Captain had gone before.

 They didn’t try to pretend that he was anywhere else.
 Why should they given the natural beauty of Yosemite.
 El Capitan is one of its favorite destinations for visitors.

 You Can Make This “Trek” Too

 If you’re thinking of making this trek then consider the fact that it offers you a breathtaking view.

-# 10 Yosemite Is One Of The Best Places For Climbers & Hikers
+16. Yosemite Is One Of The Best Places For Climbers & Hikers

 Yosemite National Park has some incredible rock formations which makes it a magnet for climbers.
 Since John Muir scaled the summit of Cathedral Peak in 1869, climbers have found challenges ranging from easy to difficult.

 This was after six years of planning and preparation.
 Their 19-day ascent of the Dawn Wall was considered by some as the hardest successful rock climb in history.

 A Great Park For Hikers

 If climbing is a bit too extreme for your tastes then why not hike instead.
 It’s one of the best ways to see Yosemite and there are hiking trails for beginners, intermediate and advanced hikers.

 Yosemite Valley is open all year for hiking, and trails within the valley are usually very busy.
 One of the most popular hikes is the Half Dome Hike.
 It’s a 12-hour, 14-mile roundtrip hike with huge elevation gain, cables, and exposed terrain.

 If you’re looking for a less strenuous hike, there’s Yosemite Falls Trail.
 It’s 7.2 miles roundtrip and features a spectacular lookout where you can see the falls.
 Want to learn more?
 Check out our guide to Yosemite and all of the national parks.

-Ten Facts About Yosemite
+16 Facts About Yosemite National Park

 - John Muir’s Time In Yosemite Changed Him Forever

-- Horace Greeley Went West And Discovered Yosemite
+- Horace Greeley Went West And “Discovered” Yosemite

-- Yosemite Is Famous for Its Giant Sequoia Trees
+- Yosemite Is Famous For Its Giant Sequoia Trees

-- They Valley (Yosemite Valley) Was Formed by Glaciers
+- Yosemite Valley Was Formed By Glaciers

 - Yosemite’s Diverse Landscape Supports More Than 400 Species